 Dare County Schools EC Department Receives Grant from Outer Banks Community Foundation

-Dare County Schools is pleased to announce it has received a $3,150 grant from the Outer Banks Community Foundation.
-These funds will support the EC Department, more specifically, students with identified disabilities and communication difficulties.
+Dare County Schools is pleased to announce it has received a $3,283 grant from the Outer Banks Community Foundation.
+These funds will support students with identified disabilities and communication difficulties.

 The goal of the project supported by this grant is to place devices that would assist in communication and learning into the hands of students with low-incidence disabilities.
-Students with a low-incidence disability (significantly disabling condition with an expected incidence rate of 1% of the student population) such as those being targeted for this grant require highly specialized services, equipment and materials.
-The specific plan for the grant monies is to purchase Big Mack Switches for students whose physical limitations only allow for the pushing of a large button to communicate and 10 iPad devices with cases and Augmentative Communication (AAC) applications loaded.
+Students with low-incidence disabilities (significantly disabling conditions with an expected incidence rate of 1% of the student population) require highly specialized services, equipment, and materials.
+The specific plan for the grant is to purchase ten iPad devices with cases and augmentative communication (AAC) applications loaded.